-Training in the ring.
+- Dogs may not eat grass in the ring.
+Or have anything in their mouth while running.
+If this happens it will be an elimination. - Training in the ring.
 This could include re-doing an obstacle, or sequence of obstacles, which appear to be training that sequence or obstacle after it has been faulted.
 This could include a handler taking an excessive amount of time to perform an obstacle, or more than three attempts to perform an obstacle that the dog has refused repeatedly.
 This might also include a handler using aggressive body language or excessive harsh tones to get their dog to perform an obstacle.
-If the judge at any time feels that the handler is not trying to successfully complete a course, but is working an obstacle or type of obstacle, for schooling a specific performance pattern on that obstacle (or type of obstacle), then the judge may eliminate that run for scoring purposes.
+If the judge at any time feels that the handler is not trying to successfully complete a course, but is working an obstacle or type of obstacle (ie, discrimination), or schooling a specific performance pattern on that obstacle, then the judge may eliminate that run for training in the ring.
+A handler who touches any equipment while trying to lure the dog to perform any equipment shall be faulted for training in the ring.
 The judge may allow the handler to continue their run and continue using sportsmanlike behavior while trying to improve their dog's performance on those obstacles.